What is temporary protection?

 Temporary protection is an exceptional European Union measure designed to provide immediate and temporary protection to persons fleeing the conflict in Ukraine.
 This gives you certain rights, including a residence permit, access to the labour market, healthcare and access to education for your children.
 Registering for temporary protection is a simple and quick procedure.

 You can register for temporary protection in Romania at any of the immigration offices of the General Inspectorate for Immigration.
-The list is available here and here.
+The list is available here whereas more information on temporary protection is available in UKR/ENG/ROM here.

 Who can benefit from temporary protection in Romania?